testit-tms/api-client-python/docs/AutoTestsApi.md

 Create autotest

   This method creates a new autotest.
 To add an autotest to the test plan, link it to a work item using the `POST /api/v2/autoTests/{autoTestId}/workItems` method.
 Use the `POST /api/v2/testRuns/byAutoTests` method to run autotest outside the test plan.

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time